ibm-cloud-docs/vpc/block_storage_is_create.md

 {: support}

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to **menu icon ![menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Virtual server instances**.
 2. From the list of virtual server instances, click **Create**.
+3. In the Virtual server for VPC provisioning page, select Server type, Location, OS, Profile, Placement Group, and so on.
 For more information about provisioning the instance, see [Creating a virtual server instance with the UI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#creating-virtual-servers-ui).

-   A boot volume is created and appears under **Boot volume** on the provision page.
+The details of the boot volume that is to be created are displayed on the page.
 You can edit the boot volume by clicking the pencil icon to change the size, encryption, and add any user tags to identify this resource.

-3. To create a data volume and attach it to the instance, in the Data volumes section of the instance provisioning page, click **Create**.
-Specify the volume details in the side panel.
-Enter the information in Table 1.
+4. To create a data volume and attach it to the instance, in the Data volumes section of the instance provisioning page, click **Create**.
+In the side panel, specify the volume details.
+Table 1 shows the values that need to be defined.

    | Field | Value |
    |-------|-------|
    | Name  | Specify a unique, meaningful name for your volume.
 For example, it can be a name that describes your compute or workload function.
 The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
 You can later edit the name if you want.
 Volume names must be unique the entire VPC infrastructure. |